 <object> element is not supported widely and very much depends on the type of the object that's being embedded.
 Other methods like HTML5

-<audio> element or Google MP3 player could be a better choice in many cases.
+<audio> element or third-party HTML5 audio players could be a better choice in many cases.

 Using the embed Element

 <embed> element is used to embed multimedia content into an HTML document.